 Lady Dive Amphibus: Tour Canada’s Capital Region by land and water!
 Lady Dive Tours specializes in bilingual guided tours of the National Capital region of Canada on both land and water.
 The Colossal night tour (offered end June to early September) is a one hour tour of stories, legends and anecdotes about the beautiful city of Ottawa that lets you sample the night time city life and view over 75 key sites.

 Laurier House : Love, loss and honour, from the one set of eyes that has seen it all.
 Can you solve an age old mystery?
 Set in the historic residence of two of Canada’s most important Prime Ministers, Sir Wilfrid Laurier and William Lyon Mackenzie King, Mary’s Odyssey is a riveting after-hours interactive theatrical experience starring Jasmine Bowen as Mary, with Rick Cousins as Prime Minister Mackenzie King.
-Shows in August 2015 on the 13th, and 20th, starting at 6:00 and 7:30 p.m.
-Tickets are $22.
+See website for show times and pricing.
 Space is limited therefore reservations are required.
 Production is in English only.
 For more information and tickets call 613-992-8142.

 National Arts Centre: With over 600 performances on four stages every year the NAC offers something for everyone – music, theatre and dance.
 The NAC is home to the world-renowned National Arts Centre Orchestra, led by world-renowned violinist/violist, conductor and educator Pinchas Zukerman.
 The ‘Get a Live Rush’ program, www.liverush.ca, allows students (ages 13-29) to purchase two last-minute tickets (for themselves and a guest) on the day of selected performances at the special rate of $10 each.